mhmdbhsk/HacktoberFest-2022/README.md

 Here are 3 quick and painless ways to contribute to this project:

 - Add your name to the `CONTRIBUTORS.md` file
-- Add you image in the assets/Contributors folder
+- Add you image in the assets/Contributors folder (make sure it is a square image 1:1 ratio)
 - Add your details in components/Contributors2021Section.vue

 See the below image for reference, where to add details